Haervwe/open-webui-tools/README.md

 ---

-### Multi Model Conversations Pipe
+### Multi Model Conversations v2 Pipe

 ### Description

-Simulate conversations between multiple language models, each acting as a distinct character.
-Configure up to 5 participants with unique personas, models, and behaviors.
-This pipe enables engaging multi-agent discussions, debates, and collaborative problem-solving scenarios.
+An advanced multi-model conversation system that enables interactive, multi-agent discussions with a custom configuration UI.
+Feature parity with the latest Open WebUI capabilities including tool support, reasoning tag handling (thinking blocks), and dynamic speaker management.
+Configure up to 5 participants with unique personas and models, and use the optional Group Chat Manager to orchestrate the discussion flow.

 ### Configuration

-This pipe features **User Valves** - configurable settings that are unique per user and can be customized for each individual chat session.
-This means each user can have their own conversation setups, and different chats can have different participant configurations.
+Version 2 introduces a sophisticated **Configuration Overlay** that allows you to set up your multi-agent conversation visually.
+It still supports **User Valves** for defaults, but the primary way to configure a chat is through the interactive UI.

+**Key Features:**

+- **Dynamic Speaker Selection**: Enables or disables the Group Chat Manager.
+- **Model-Specific Prompts**: Set unique system messages for each participant.
+- **Tool Integration**: Models can now use available tools within the conversation.
+- **Reasoning Support**: Full support for "thinking" models with collapsible reasoning blocks.

 **Core Settings:**

-- `number_of_participants`: Set the number of participants (1-5)
+- `NUM_PARTICIPANTS`: Set the number of participants (1-5)
-- `rounds_per_user_message`: How many rounds of replies before the user can send another message
+- `ROUNDS_PER_CONVERSATION`: Total rounds of replies in the conversation

-**Per-Participant Configuration (for each of the 5 participants):**
+- `UseGroupChatManager`: Enable dynamic speaker selection by a manager model

+**Per-Participant Configuration:**

-- `participant_[1-5]_model`: Model for each participant (e.g., qwen3:14b, gpt-4, claude-3)
+- `Participant[1-5]Model`: Model for each participant
-- `participant_[1-5]_alias`: Display name for each participant (e.g., "Optimist", "Skeptic")
+- `Participant[1-5]Alias`: Display name for each participant
-- `participant_[1-5]_system_message`: Persona and instructions for each participant
+- `Participant[1-5]SystemMessage`: Persona and instructions for each participant
-- `all_participants_appended_message`: Global instruction appended to each prompt

-**Model Parameters:**

-- `temperature`, `top_k`, `top_p`: Standard model parameters for generation control

-### Accessing User Valves
+### Accessing the Configuration UI

-To configure the conversation participants and settings:
+To configure the conversation:

+1. **Select the Pipe**: Choose "Multi Model Conversations v2 Pipe" as your model.
-1. **In the new chat interface:** Click the settings icon (gear icon) in the chat input area
+2. **Open Configuration**: Click the **settings icon** (list icon in a new message) in the chat input area OR look for the **Configuration Overlay** that appears when starting a new chat.
-2. A "Valves" panel will open showing all configurable parameters
-3. Adjust the number of participants, models, aliases, and system messages
+3. **Configure agents**: Set your models, aliases and system prompts.
-4. Each chat can have its own unique configuration
-5. Settings are saved per-chat, allowing you to maintain different conversation setups
+4. **Save and Start**: Click "Start Conversation" to begin the multi-agent session.

 ![Multi Model Conversation Valves](img/conversations.png) *Example of Multi Model Conversations User Valves configuration panel*